June 3 – 5

 Join us for a day of bold conversations, strategic insights, and actionable takeaways that will help CMOs assert their influence, defend higher ed’s value, and drive institutional impact.

-9:00 AM – 10:00 AM | How Higher Ed CMOs are the Resistance
+9:00 AM – 10:00 AM | Finding Stability in the Unstable

 10:00 AM – 10:15 AM | Coffee Break